A Guide To Farm Raised Salmon – Is It Organic?

 What Is The Difference Between Organic And Non-Organic Farmed Salmon?

 This is another question I get asked very often and the answer to this one is pretty simple.
-We already know wild salmon cannot be organic, and the classification for organic farm salmon is not yet available 4.
+We already know wild salmon cannot be organic, and the classification for organic farm salmon is not yet available4.
 There is a difference between organic and non-organic farm-raised salmon.

 Non-organic farm-raised salmon are stored or housed in enclosed bodies of water.
 Organic farm-raised salmon is housed in open net catches.
 Therefore, the population density is less for organic salmon.
 In addition, organic salmon is raised alongside other sea creatures.

 Other than that, there is no big difference between organic farm-raised salmon and non-organic farm-raised salmon.
 They still get fed the same food and both methods have their downsides.
-There is evidence that organically farmed salmon could be worse for the environment than housing the salmon in enclosed bodies of water.

 Does Organic Farm Raised Salmon Have Mercury?